IversenCarpeNoctem/logo-switcher/readme.txt

 == Screenshots ==

-1. This is where you should upload the intended logo
+1. This is where you upload the logo you want to use
+2. This is where you change the settings of the plugin to suite your needs